• Skip to primary navigation

 Thermomix Christmas Pudding Recipe

-Thermomix Christmas pudding is a decadent and homely than a traditional, homemade Christmas pudding.
-This recipe was originally my grandmother’s.
-I’ve kept the ingredients the same but converted the method to utilise the Varoma for steaming.
+Thermomix Christmas pudding is a decadent and truly traditional, homemade Christmas pudding.
+This recipe was originally my grandmother's.
+I've kept the same ingredients but converted the method to utilise the Varoma for steaming.
 This is now a totally simple, fuss-free Thermomix Christmas pudding recipe.

 Traditional Thermomix Christmas pudding on a light Christmas background